 Before implementing push notifications, understand what your audience is looking for, their usage behavior, and what they expect from your business.
 This will ensure you avoid the most common mistakes.

 For instance, Wigzo uses machine learning tools to track user behavior and understand your content to create global profiles that enable personalization to a whole new level.

 What are the notification metrics that businesses need to measure?

-Like every other effort made by a business to market themselves better, acquire customers and retain them, push notifications should also be measured.
-While most marketers analyse the number, frequency and rate at which they are disabled, here are a few metrics that actually need to be kept track of:
+Like every other effort made by a business to market themselves better, acquire customers, and retain them, push notifications should also be measured.
+While most marketers analyze the number, frequency, and rate at which they are disabled, here are a few metrics that actually need to be kept track of: